Kearinl/Project-Kazooie-Unity3D/README.md

 It will ask you for a key.
 Please [join the Discord](https://discord.gg/zCZw3vN4t7) to find out more.

+Extract to this file path: Project Kazooie\Assets\Banjo Kazooie - Assests\
+It needs to be a sub folder inside of the assets folder.

 ------------------------------------------------------------------------------------

 "Project Kazooie" is a fan-made remake inspired by Kearin L. The original game "Banjo-Kazooie" is developed by Rare Ltd. This project focuses on game concept and design.